ossf/great-mfa-project/README.md

-There are many ways to identify "critical" projects, so the Securing Critical Projects WG combined the results of several different analyses (each analyses are also called "Selection Criteria"), The WG then used human group review of this combined set of top candidates to create a final defensible list.
-The analysis ("selection criteria") for identifying candidate critical OSS projects included:
+There are many ways to identify "critical" projects, so the Securing Critical Projects WG combined the results of several different analyses (the analyses are also called "Selection Criteria"), The WG then used human group review of this combined set of top candidates to create a final defensible list.
+The analyses ("selection criteria") for identifying candidate critical OSS projects included:

 * [OpenSSF Criticality Score](https://github.com/ossf/criticality_score): A top OpenSSF criticality score value.
 This metric prefers projects that are extremely active on specific forges.
 Such projects are likely to be important (at least to the participants).
 However, this is not a perfect measure; some projects will score low here and yet be very critical.
 Also, it currently only considers GitHub-hosted projects.
 As of 2021-11-23 the projects with the top scores are node, kubernetes, rust, and spark.